andrewplotner/RHCSA_Hands_On_Labs/31. Mock exam/step2.md

 <pre>Configure your NTP server to synchronize with `station.district.example.com`
 </pre>
 **<pre>Objective 11</pre>**
-<pre>You can use the user ldapuser(#) with the passwd "password".
-Home directories for your LDAP users should be automatically mounted on acces.
+<pre>Home directories for your LDAP users should be automatically mounted on acces.
 These home directories are served from the NFS share "station.district.example.com:/home/guests/"

 verify by comparing your actions to the commands in this file:`cat /tmp/ldap.homedir`{{execute}}
  </pre>